Climate change and its causes

 Climate change – the recent and rapid changes to our climate caused by human activities – is the most significant environmental challenge facing people around the world; most Canberrans understand the science and know that we need to act.

-Climate change is caused by increases in the amounts of greenhouse gases in the atmosphere around the world.
-Over the past 150 years, since the beginning of the industrial era, human activities have added greenhouse gases to the air.
+Climate change is caused by increases in the amounts of greenhouse gasesA gas in the atmosphere (such as carbon dioxide, methane and in the atmosphere around the world.
+Over the past 150 years, since the beginning of the industrial era, human activities have added greenhouse gasesA gas in the atmosphere (such as carbon dioxide, methane and to the air.
 This includes the burning of fossil fuels (such as petrol, coal and gas) and the clearing of land for cities and agriculture.
-Our atmosphere now has the highest levels of greenhouse gases for at least the past 800,000 years and this has been the main cause of changes to the world’s climate since the 1950s.
+Our atmosphere now has the highest levels of greenhouse gasesA gas in the atmosphere (such as carbon dioxide, methane and for at least the past 800,000 years and this has been the main cause of changes to the world’s climate since the 1950s.

 It doesn’t matter what precise activities cause the gases, or where they are released from – they end up in the Earth’s atmosphere.
-This makes climate change a global problem that causes changes in our local weather and long-term climate: we are all in this together – greenhouse gas emissions from the ACT have an impact on global climate, and emissions from around the world have an impact on the ACT climate.
+This makes climate change a global problem that causes changes in our local weather and long-term climate: we are all in this together – greenhouse gasA gas in the atmosphere (such as carbon dioxide, methane and emissions from the ACT have an impact on global climate, and emissions from around the world have an impact on the ACT climate.

 Impacts of climate change